sleeptoken/zettelkasten/Race Condition.md

 **Limit overruns are a subtype of so-called "time-of-check to time-of-use" (TOCTOU) flaws.**
 ### Detecting and exploiting limit overrun race conditions

+in high level terms all you need to do is -
+- Identify a single-use or rate-limited endpoint that has some kind of security impact or other useful purpose.
+ - Issue multiple requests to this endpoint in quick succession to see if you can overrun this limit.
+The primary challenge is timing the requests so that at least two race windows line up, causing a collision.
+This window is often just milliseconds and can be even shorter.

+The single-packet attack enables you to completely neutralize interference from network jitter by using a single TCP packet to complete 20-30 requests simultaneously.
+Although you can often use just two requests to trigger an exploit, sending a large number of requests like this helps to mitigate internal latency, also known as server-side jitter.
+#### *Lab*